 - The landlord must provide you with an English-translated copy of the contract, along with the receipt of the security deposit.

-- They are not allowed to increase the rent for the duration of the one year that the tenant has signed the contract for.
+- They cannot increase the rent for the duration of the one year of the contract.

-- At the end of 12 months, the landlord is entitled to raise the rent adhering to Real Estate Regulatory Authority guidelines.
+- At the end of the year, the landlord can raise the rent adhering to Real Estate Regulatory Authority guidelines.
 If new guidelines come into effect during the term of the contract, the tenant cannot ask for a rent reduction.
 Basically, rents cannot be increased or reduced once the contract is drawn up.

 - If someone is moving into a furnished place, the landlord should provide him/her with an inventory.
 The tenant needs to verify and sign off on the same so that discrepancies do not crop up later.